How to find your WooCommerce customer lifetime value

 woocommerce lifetime value is

-The second option is “Lifetime Value is bigger than”.
-This option allows you to set a minimum value to the lifetime value filter.
-This is helpful if you want to show all the customers whose lifetime value is bigger than a certain number.
-An example will be all the customers whose lifetime value is greater than $100.
+The second option is “Lifetime Value is bigger than.”
+This option allows you to set a minimum value for the lifetime value filter.
+This is helpful if you want to show all the customers whose lifetime value is greater than a certain number.
+For example, you could show all the customers whose lifetime value is greater than $100.

 lifetime value is bigger than